Forge new ideas

 The central thrust behind sustainability is the capacity of metropolitan areas to grow and prosper without destroying or depleting natural resources.
 The Fulton Schools’ research focuses on restoring and improving urban infrastructure, access to clean water and air, advanced construction techniques and management, environmental fluid dynamics, transportation planning, as well as geotechnical and geoenvironmental engineering.Semiconductor manufacturing

 Semiconductor devices are part of our everyday lives and the demand for techniques and processes to promote them continues to grow.
 Fulton Schools researchers are driving innovation forward through advances in areas such as power electronics, wireless and mixed-signal circuit design, memory devices and architectures, solar energy and batteries, advanced packaging and new semiconductor materials.
-Expansive industry collaborations and unique facilities at ASU center Arizona as a hub for the American semiconductor revolution.Summer and fall 2024 project count by theme
+Expansive industry collaborations and unique facilities at ASU center Arizona as a hub for the American semiconductor revolution.Outstanding faculty mentors

 Fulton Schools faculty members guide students through the research process in their role as FURI, MORE and GCSP research stipend program mentors.
 Each semester, these research programs select an outstanding faculty mentor from student nominations.
 These mentors share expertise, empower growth and autonomy, and support student success in a variety of research endeavors.
 Learn more about this semester’s awardees.